 Juicy, sparkling pomegranate seeds are like little gems in the winter months, adding bright color and flavor to all kinds of dishes.
 They’re a key ingredient in Mediterranean cooking, adding ruby-red crunch to salads and desserts.
+With a new collection of products produced in partnership with Pom Wonderful®, we have more excuses than ever to incorporate the wonderful flavor of pomegranate into our cooking.
 Read on for our best tips for working with pomegranates, plus creative ways to use them from the Williams-Sonoma Test Kitchen.

 Pomegranates: Everything You Need to Know